CFA vs CA: Which is Better for Your Career?

 Duration 2-4 years including exams and relevant work experience.
 4-5 years, including a mandatory 2 years’ articleship (under new ICAI scheme).

 Eligibility To earn a CFA charter, one must have a bachelor’s degree and 4000 hours of relevant work experience.
-Students who are in their final year of a bachelor’s degree can also apply.
-One can register for the CA Foundation level right after completing 12th or directly enter into the CA Intermediate level through the Direct Entry Scheme, skipping the foundation level.
+Students in their final year of a bachelor’s degree can also apply.
+You can register for the CA Foundation level right after completing 12th.
+Alternatively, you can enter the CA Intermediate level directly through the Direct Entry Scheme, skipping the foundation level.

-Global Recognition CFA is globally recognized in over 165 countries, especially in the investment and financial sectors.
-A CA’s global recognition varies.
+Global Recognition CFA is globally recognized in over 165 countries, especially in investment and financial sectors.
+A CA’s global recognition differs by country and depends on local agreements.
 For example, a CA from India might need to clear additional exams to practice abroad.

-Exam Format It also has three levels, each having a different exam pattern.
+Exam Format The CFA program has three levels, each with a different exam pattern.
 Primarily computer-based exams, multiple-choice for Level 1 and 2, and essay-based for Level 3.
-It has 3 levels, each having a different exam pattern.
+The CA program has 3 levels, each with a different exam pattern.
 Foundation exam is computer-based, Intermediate and Final exams are pen-paper based.

 Fees